Can Rabbits Eat Tomatoes?

 Not only will your rabbit love a juicy tomato to snack on, but tomatoes are also nutrient-rich, providing your rabbit with a healthy dose of nourishment.

-Fresh tomatoes contain everything that keeps your rabbit healthy, including vitamins C and A, additional vitamins, antioxidants, and minerals.
+Fresh tomatoes contain everything that keeps your rabbit healthy, including vitamin A, additional vitamins, antioxidants, and minerals.

 However, it’s important to watch their quantities.